Nonadditive families of potentials: physical equivalence and some regularity relations: Introduction

-The paper is organized as follows.
 We start proving our main equivalence result for suspension flows and, consequently, for hyperbolic flows.
-In the following, we also give natural sources of almost and asymptotically additive families of continuous functions.
-After that, we proceed to show how to extend the equivalence theorem to a class of expansive flows using the very recent work \cite{GS22}.
-We finish section \ref{MR} with the general physical equivalence problem for continuous flows.
-In the final section, we conclude with some applications and consequences of the equivalence theorem, extending parts of the nonadditive thermodynamic formalism and multifractal analysis for continuous-time dynamical systems.
+After that, we proceed to show how to extend the physical equivalence theorem to expansive flows using the very recent work \cite{GS22}.
+In the following, we also give natural sources of almost and asymptotically additive families of continuous functions, and also treat the general physical equivalence problem for continuous flows.
+In the final section of the first part, we conclude with some applications and consequences of the equivalence theorem, extending parts of the nonadditive thermodynamic formalism and multifractal analysis for continuous-time dynamical systems.